ansys/pyhps-data-transfer/doc/source/user_guide/permissions.rst

 The ``set_permissions()`` method takes a list of ``RoleAssignment`` objects with ``resource``, ``role``, and ``subject`` fields:

-* ``resource``: Specifiesthe resource type with the directory path and resource type.
+* ``resource``: Specifies the resource type with the directory path and resource type.
 * ``role``: Assigns a role to the resource.
 Options are ``reader``, ``writer``, and ``administrator``.
 * ``subject``: Passes the ``Subject`` and ``SubjectType`` with the user ID and user/group/any respectively.